CalumRaine/Synth/README.md

 * Amplifier
     * Gain parameter
     * ADSR envelope
+* Stereo panning
+    * With LFO and envelope
 * Parameters
     * Immediately update audio when changed
     * Have linear or exponential mappings for enhanced control, e.g. pitch shift (linear) or frequency cutoff (exp)